Moulik07/SVIP--Internship/readme_Phase-2.md

-Certainly!
-Below is a detailed GitHub README template for your project.
-Please customize it with specific information about your Phase 2 project.

----

 # Data Science Internship - Phase 2 Project

 Welcome to the Phase 2 project of my Data Science internship at Shiney!
 This project is focused on comprehensive data exploration and analysis of a diverse dataset.
 Below, I provide an overview of the project, its objectives, and key findings.